Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 F-flute~0.8 mmSmall, lightweight retail packaging

-Double-wall boards combine two flutes (for example BC or EB) to merge cushioning with a smooth print face.
+Double-wall boards combine two flutes, such as BC or EB.
+That merges cushion with a smooth print face.

 Board Strength: ECT vs Burst vs BCT

-Three measurements describe how strong a corrugated box is, and they answer different questions:
+Three tests describe how strong a box is.
+Each one answers a different question:

-• ECT (Edge Crush Test) — measures stacking strength by crushing the board on its edge, reported in pounds per inch.
-Higher ECT means the box carries more weight stacked on top, which makes ECT the modern basis for choosing board for palletized shipping.
+• ECT (Edge Crush Test) — this measures stacking strength.
+A machine crushes the board on its edge, and the result is given in pounds per inch.
+A higher ECT means the box holds more weight stacked on top.
+That makes ECT the modern way to choose board for pallet shipping.

-• Burst / Mullen test — measures resistance to puncture and rough handling, reported in pounds per square inch.
-It is the older standard and still useful for boxes that take impact in transit.
+• Burst / Mullen test — this measures how well the board resists puncture and rough handling, in pounds per square inch.
+It is the older standard.
+It is still useful for boxes that take impact in transit.

-• BCT (Box Compression Test) — measures how much top-load force the finished, assembled box withstands before it crushes, which predicts real-world stacking in a warehouse or on a pallet.
+• BCT (Box Compression Test) — this measures how much top-load force the finished, built box takes before it crushes.
+It predicts real stacking in a warehouse or on a pallet.

-For most e-commerce and retail shipments a 32 ECT single-wall box is the standard; heavier or stacked products move up to 44 ECT or double wall.
-We help you match the grade to the product so the box protects without over-spending on board.
+For most e-commerce and retail shipments, a 32 ECT single-wall box is the standard.
+Heavier or stacked products move up to 44 ECT or double wall.
+We help you match the grade to the product.
+The box protects without over-spending on board.

 Custom corrugated mailer boxes for e-commerce